Closing Digital Divide for Students Requires Community Involvement, Workforce Training, Event Hears

 Song highlighted four “initial barriers” that students are facing.
 First, a lack of awareness and understanding of programs and resources.
 Second, signing up for programs is often confusing regarding eligibility requirements, application status, and installment.
 Third, there may be a lack of trust between communities and services.
 Fourth, a lack of digital literacy among students can prevent them from succeeding.

-Song said she believes that with the Infrastructure, Investment and Jobs Act, states have an “incredible opportunity to address adoption barriers.”
+Song said he believes that with the Infrastructure, Investment and Jobs Act, states have an “incredible opportunity to address adoption barriers.”

 Workforce shortages still a problem, but funding may help